leebyron/ecmascript-reverse-iterable/README.md

     distinction in spec.
   * If you call **reversed()** on a non ReverseIterable, you get a less clear exception message concerning calling undefined as a function.
+  * A user-land object may wish to implement **reversed** such that it uses the buffering technique explained as explicitly not proposed in FAQ, however this should not cause it to be identified as a *ReverseIterable* as proposed.